Text Box

 Add a Text Box

-with no fill or border and some formatted text.
+A text box is simply an AutoShape with no fill or border and some formatted text.
 Here’s how to create one:

-public static void Add_TextBox()
+public static void AddTextBox()

 {

-using var pres = new Presentation();
+using var presentation = new Presentation();

-// Create a rectangle shape (defaults to filled with border and no text)
+// Create a rectangle shape (defaults to filled with border and no text).

-var textBox = pres.Slides[0].Shapes.AddAutoShape(ShapeType.Rectangle, x: 50, y: 75, width: 150, height: 100);
+var textBox = slide.Shapes.AddAutoShape(ShapeType.Rectangle, x: 50, y: 75, width: 150, height: 100);

-// Remove fill and border to make it look like a typical text box
+// Remove fill and border to make it look like a typical text box.

 textBox.FillFormat.FillType = FillType.NoFill;